intelygenz/codeconz-lighthouses-engine/docs/game_engine.md

 > Checkout protos documentation at [protos docs](protos.md).

+> Checkout the [project README](../README.md) for instructions on how to execute the Game Engine, and the Sample bots.

 > To create and test on new maps, you can use the [Map Generator](https://dovixman.github.io/lighthouses_map_generator/)